What is ECHS?

 ECHS (originally named Middle College) opened in September 1988 with the goal of providing students with a chance to complete as much as two years of college work through dual and concurrent credit classes before they complete high school.
 These students are motivated, academically capable young women and men who are willing to work to prepare themselves to start college classes in tenth grade.

 In 1991 ECHS graduated its first students with college credits.
-All 2008 ECHS graduates finished high school with an average of 18 college hours.
-Two students in the class received their Associate’s degrees from El Centro College before they completed high school.
+All 2016 ECHS graduates finished high school with an average of 72 college hours.
+Fifty-five students in the class received their Associate’s degrees from El Centro College before they completed high school.

 An ECHS school year is organized into four nine-week cycles.
 Students cover a semester’s material in each cycle and take the same Assessment of Course Performance final exams as students in other Dallas ISD high schools.
 ECHS students in college classes are expected to meet the same academic performance standards as El Centro College students in the same class.